mofluxhq/tyr-admission-controller/README.md

-# tyr-gateway (private)
+# tyr-admission-controller (private)

-`tyr-gateway` is an admission-first proxy for Anthropic Messages and OpenAI Chat Completions.
+`tyr-admission-controller` is an admission-first proxy for Anthropic Messages and OpenAI Chat Completions.
 Before an upstream call starts, it reserves estimated input tokens plus the request's maximum output allowance against a model-routed bulkhead.
 Requests that do not fit are rejected immediately instead of queued